 CSUN: All undergraduate students enrolled for seven credit hours or more are automatically members of the Consolidated Students of the University of Nevada, Las Vegas (CSUN).
 Parttime students are eligible to be members upon payment of CSUN fees.
 The self-governing body is structured to promote the needs and viewpoints of all students through a representative government.
 CSUN operates under the full recognition of viewpoints of all students through a representative government.
+CSUN operates under the full recognition of viewpoints of all students through a representative government.
 CSUN operates under the full recognition of the faculty and the University of Nevada, Board of Regents.
 Copies of the CSUN Constitution are available to members of the student body.
 Offices are located in the Student Union.